Open Water Swimming in Triathlon: Even healthy athletes need to be aware of the heart risks

 A fundamental question

-Why are athletes more vulnerable in the swim leg compared with the bike or run legs of triathlon?
+At any rate, even if cardiac abnormalities are found to be present in affected athletes, the vexing question remains: Why are athletes more vulnerable in the swim leg compared with the bike or run legs of triathlon?

 There are a number of factors that might cause even healthy and experienced athletes to suffer shortness of breath and cardiovascular problems during an open water swim.
 Race panic, excessive hydration, sudden physical exertion and constricting wetsuits have all been documented in the literature, and, from my discussions with fellow athletes, nearly every triathlete and coach has an opinion and/or training strategy for dealing with them.